Tyson-Zwicker/engine/NottheManual.md

 Let's talk about the *camera*, since it was ignored in that last section. *It is a point in space that the center of of the screen is attached to*- that it.
 Its a Point: *(x ,y)*.
 Things in the program are going to be *all over the place* so you need to move around on the screen:  that's what the camera does.

-**Zoom/Scale is currently its own thing: But it will become part of camera in a very much planned update.**
+**Zoom/Scale is currently its own thing: But it will become part of camera in a very much planned update- and camera will become a global or a "main" property as well.**

 ##  Parts
 I just added these, they need expanding up.
 For the moment, you can slap as many as you want on an entity, they contain a single sprite and they know which why they are looking *relative to their "owner"*.